-SECTION 401 - Agency established.
-The Council hereby establishes a tribal agency to be known as the Northern Arapaho Gaming Agency (NAGA), which shall be responsible for the safe, lawful, and honest operation of the Tribe's class II and III gaming operations on the Reservation.
+Section 401 - Agency Established.
+The Business Council hereby establishes a tribal agency to be known as the Northern Arapaho

+Northern Arapaho Code Title 3.
+Gaming Code \\\\, 2017 Page 6 Gaming Agency ("NAGA"), which shall be responsible for the safe, lawful and honest operation of the Tribe's class II and III gaming operations on the Reservation.
 The Agency is generally responsible for regulation of the gaming activities of the Tribe, enforcement of applicable gaming laws and regulations, and management of Agency staff and operations.
-The Northern Arapaho Business Council is generally responsible for operation of the gaming activities of the Tribe, enactment of tribal gaming laws, negotiations and agreements with other governments, oversight of gaming facility staff and oversight of gaming operations.
+The Business Council is generally responsible for operation of the gaming activities of the Tribe, enactment of tribal gaming laws, negotiations and agreements with other governments, oversight of gaming facility staff and oversight of gaming operations.

-SECTION 402 - Structure of Agency.
+Section 402 - Structure of Agency.

-(a) Number.
-The Agency shall consist of three members, one of whom shall be designated by the Council as chairman.

-(b) Appointment.
-The three members of the Agency shall be appointed by the Council alone from members of the Northern Arapaho Tribe whom the Council deems qualified, giving due weight to the candidates' education, experience, and integrity.
-Members of the Council may not simultaneously serve as members of the Agency.

-(c) Term.
-Initial appointments to the Agency shall be for the following terms: Chairman -- three years; one member -- two years; one member -- one year.
-Thereafter, all appointments shall be for three-year terms, provided that if a vacancy occurs for any reason, the Council shall appoint a replacement for the remainder of the replaced person's term.

-(d) Removal.
-The Chairman or Agency members may only be suspended or removed by a vote of at least four members of the Council, for good cause.
-Any failure to comply with the terms of this Code or other applicable law, failure to faithfully perform the duties of office, or other act or omission reflecting adversely upon the fair and honest conduct of Tribal gaming or which reduces the effectiveness of the Tribe or the Agency in dealing with other officials or the public shall constitute "good cause" for removal.
+- (a) Number.
+The Agency shall consist of three (3) members, one of whom shall be designated by the Business Council as chairman. - (b) Appointment.
+The three members of the Agency shall be appointed by the Business Council alone from members of the Tribe whom the Business Council deems qualified, giving due weight to the candidates' education, experience and integrity.
+Members of the Business Council may not simultaneously serve as members of the Agency. - (c) Term.
+All appointments shall be for 3-year terms, staggered so that no more than one member is appointed each year; provided that if a vacancy occurs for any reason, the Business Council shall appoint a replacement for the remainder of the replaced person's term. - (d) Removal.
+The chairman or Agency members may only be suspended or removed by a vote of at least four (4) members of the Business Council, for good cause.
+"Good cause" for removal includes: - (1) Any failure to comply with the terms of this Code or other applicable law; - (2) Failure to faithfully perform the duties of office; or - (3) Any other act or omission reflecting adversely upon the fair and honest conduct of Tribal gaming or which reduces the effectiveness of the Tribe or the Agency in dealing with other officials or the public.

 (e) Registered Agent.
-The Chairman of the Agency shall be the agent for service of process pursuant to 25 CFR § 522.2(g).
-Until a Chairman of the Agency is appointed, the Chairman of the Council shall be the agent for service of process.
+The chairman of the Agency shall be the agent for service of process pursuant to 25 CFR §522.2(g).
+Until a chairman of the Agency is appointed, the chairman of the Business Council shall be the agent for service of process.

-SECTION 403 - Powers and duties of Agency.
+Section 403 - Powers and duties of Agency.
 The Agency shall have the following powers and duties: